Model Context Protocol (MCP) Quick Start Guide

 )

-# Get the final result returned by the tool
+# Get the return result of the last executed tool

 print(res)